 Once you’ve extended the body completely to maximally accelerate the bar with the lower body, pull the elbows up and out to begin moving your body down, and lift and move your feet into your receiving stance as you squat partially under the bar.
 Continue actively bringing the bar into the overhead position to lock it out, and brake hard with the legs to stop the squat as quickly as possible to ensure you remain above a parallel squat.

 Note that more advanced athletes will often perform power snatches with a receiving stance considerably wider than their squat stance.
 This is a natural way to make braking in the receipt stronger.
 Newer lifters should receive with their squat stance, both to reinforce that technique for the full lift, and to allow them to safely continue into a full squat if they’re unable to stop higher.

-Coaches and athletes sometimes have different definitions of what constitutes a “power” receiving position.
-Most commonly, anything received with the thighs horizontal or higher is considered a power lift.
-Others will require the knee to be bent to no more than 90 degrees, and others will count only lifts with the thighs above horizontal (i.e. a lift with thighs exactly horizontal is too low).
-Some lifters will also intentionally receive power snatches with a much wider foot stance than in the snatch.
-This makes arresting the downward movement easier, but also means that the lift cannot continue into a full squat if the bar isn’t elevated adequately.
+Coaches have different definitions of what constitutes a “power” receiving position.
+Most commonly, anything received with the thighs above horizontal is considered a power lift.
+Others will require the knee to be bent to no more than 90 degrees, and others will count lifts with the thighs exactly horizontal and higher.

-by limiting the amount of time and distance the lifter has available to get under the bar.
+The power snatch can be used to train power, speed and aggression in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar, as well as helping teach the lifter how to better meet the bar in the turnover of the snatch rather than losing connection.
 It can also be used as a lighter snatch variation for lighter training days.
-The power snatch can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into an overhead squat
+The power snatch can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into a front squat.